 Autumn constellation map

-Andromeda, located right between the W and the Great Square, is best known for the Andromeda Galaxy (M31), the nearest major galaxy to our own, the Milky Way and the most distant object visible to the naked eye.
+Andromeda, located right between the W and the Great Square, is best known for the Andromeda Galaxy (M31), the nearest major galaxy to our own, the Milky Way and the most distant object visible to the unaided eye.
 The galaxy is so large that it appears as a small cloud in binoculars and can be observed and photographed even in small telescopes.
 The smaller satellite galaxies Messier 32 and Messier 110 require larger telescopes.

 Alpheratz, the brightest star in Andromeda, is a double star that was once considered to be part of both Andromeda and Pegasus.
 It marks the northeastern tip of the Great Square of Pegasus.
 The asterism, which represents the main body of the celestial horse, makes Pegasus easy to spot.
+It is formed by Alpheratz and Pegasus stars Algenib, Scheat and Markab.

 Pegasus is the seventh largest constellation in the sky.
 It contains a number of notable stars and deep sky objects, among them 51 Pegasi, the first Sun-like star discovered to have an orbiting planet, the bright globular cluster Messier 15 (Great Pegasus Cluster), the spiral galaxy NGC 7331 and the two unusual deep sky objects, the gravitationally lensed quasar known as Einstein’s Cross and Stephan’s Quintet, a striking visual grouping of five galaxies.